Applications → Managing Workflows → About Application Workflows → Application Workflow Overview

 Fields: Fields let users provide information about the primary items they are submitting or transitioning from state to state.
 The fields store the information in a primary table, located in a central database.
 They can be tailored to prompt users for pertinent information as a primary item moves through the application workflow.

-Forms: Forms determine the information that is presented to users as they work with items.
+Forms: Forms determine the information that is presented to users as they work items.
 View forms are used with states, while update forms are used with transitions.

 The following figure shows an application workflow that defines the states and transitions an item must go through in order to reach a "closed" (completed) state.